 Job Searching & Labor Market

 The Department of Labor's Bureau of Labor Statistics publishes a large amount of information on employment and wages by occupation, including career information, employment levels and projections, and various types of earnings data.
-This page links to the Occupational Outlook Handbook, Career Outlook, and pages on occupational employment statistics, wages by area and occupation, employment projections, and injuries, illnesses and fatalities.
+This page links to the Occupational Outlook Handbook, Career Outlook, as well as pages on Occupational Employment Statistics, Wages by Area and Occupation, Employment Projections, and Injuries, Illnesses and Fatalities.

-This page contains links to the more frequently accessed Educational Development Department (EDD) data and statistics, including data on the various EDD programs such as Unemployment Insurance, Disability/Paid Family Leave Insurance, Job Services, Labor Market Information, and Payroll Taxes.
+Access data and statistics from Educational Development Department (EDD), including data on the various EDD programs such as Unemployment Insurance and Disability/Paid Family Leave Insurance, Job Services, Labor Market Information, and Payroll Taxes.

-This is another great place to start when looking for employment.
-The site provides information for all job seekers and is organized by categories such as Older Workers, People with Disabilities, Veterans, and Youth.
+The site provides information for all job seekers and is organized by services for people with Disabilities, Seniors, Veterans, and Youth, and more.

-The Job Seeker Information link provides access to an Online Job Center which lists various job fairs and workshops to help you with your job search.
-Computer classes are also listed in this section.
-The Online Job Center lists job openings and allows you to search by state, company name, and area of interest.
+Quick links provide access to jobs searches and a resume builder.
+Under Job Seeker services, users can search job openings by state, company name, and area of interest.
 You will also find resume tools to help with your resume, links to salary information, and information for filing unemployment claims.

 To search for jobs

-- Click on Job Seekers on the left side of the page.
+- Click on Find a Job and open Job Seekers services tab on the left side of the page.

 - Click on the city where you’d like to work.
-This will tell you which companies are recruiting in your particular area.
-You will also see a link to other resources for the city you selected.
-This is where you will find individual job listings.
+This will tell you which companies are recruiting in your particular area and where you will find individual job listings.

-This site is maintained by the State of California Employment Development Department and provides information on jobs by region, average salaries by job and much more.
+This site is maintained by the State of California Employment Development Department and provides information on jobs by region, average salaries by job, and more.
 This is a good site to search if you’re trying to determine what type of job is best for you.

 To explore career options:

-- Click on the Find a Job tab.
-This will take you to a section where you can take a self-assessment, explore how much money you need to make to maintain your lifestyle, and explore career options searching the California Occupational Guides.
-You may also access the Green Occupational Guides from this section.
+- Click on the Jobs icon at the top of the page.
+This will take you to a section where you can take a self-assessment, explore how much money you need to make to maintain your lifestyle, and explore career options searching the California Occupational Guides, or find job fairs and workshops.

 This site lists jobs available with the federal government.
-You can search by Job Title, Agency Name and/or Salary Range, and Location.
-Click on the Advanced Search button to begin searching and fill out the information that best matches your job needs.
+You can search by Job Title, Agency Name and/or Salary Range, and Close Date.
+Click on the Search button to begin searching by location.

 Starting and Running a Business

 The Oakland Business Assistance Center is a one-stop information and referral center for business owners and those wishing to start a business in Oakland, California.
-This site contains a wealth of information, including information about free workshops, classes, and events to help you start and maintain your business.
+Containing a wealth of information, this site includes information about financial and legal help for your business, classes, and events to help you start and grow your business.